 Reasons Why You Should Avoid Giving Store-Bought Biscuits to Babies

-Although biscuits are tasty, they offer no nutrition to your baby.
+Although biscuits are tasty, they offer no nutrition to babies and children.
 From a nutrition standpoint, they have zero value.
-The ingredients used to make biscuits are not healthy at all.
+The ingredients used in making biscuits are not healthy at all.
 Hence, you should avoid giving biscuits to your little one.
 We have listed down the ingredients of biscuits that are unhealthy and the reasons for the same.
 We have also mentioned the possible problems that may arise if your baby eats store-bought biscuits.

 1. They Contain Refined Wheat Flour

 The main component of all biscuits is refined wheat flour or maida.
-Maida is basically the discarded by-product of wheat.
 Refined wheat flour offers no nutrition and in fact, it takes a long time to get digested, overworking the digestive system even in adults.
 Babies do not have a developed digestive system and intestines and thus their intestines and digestive system may take a lot more time to digest maida.
 So, you must avoid giving biscuits that are made of refined flour to your baby.

 2. They Contain Trans Fats

 Trans fats are a certain kind of fat that is used in processed food to maintain their shape, flavour, and consistency.
 However, not only do they completely lack in nutrients, but can also cause serious health issues.
 They can cause an imbalance in the good and bad cholesterol levels in the body.
 Trans fats are known to cause vision problems, nervous disorders, allergic conditions, diabetes, and obesity.
 Many brands of biscuits mention that there is no trans fat in their product, but this is often misleading as there is almost always a small amount.
 Even this can be problematic for your baby.